mozilla/Overscripted-Data-Analysis-Challenge/analyses/2019_03_aliamcami_value_analyses/README.md

 ---
 ## Correlation of location_domain and value

-- One domain produces multiple JSONs
+- One domain can produces a single type of output (31%).
-- One JSON is usually (99.9%) produced by a single domain.
+- 99% of the domains with single type of output do not produces JSON.

-###
+- 31% of all domains can produce JSON.

-- One domain can produce values there are both Json or not, but most produce only one type
+- Only 0,016% of all the domains will aways have JSON as output, and less than half of it will always have the same JSON.

-- Most of the domains that produce a single type produces JSON type.
+- One JSON is usually (83.09%) produced by a single script domain.

 ---